DreamDayCrew/ddc_management/replit.md

 - ✅ Form validation using Zod schemas
 - ✅ End-to-end tests passing for all major workflows
 - ✅ Recent improvements (Oct 9, 2025):
+  - **New Features:**
+    - **Fulfillment Plans Page**: Dedicated page showing all fulfillment plans across all events with search and filtering
+    - **Conditional Fields in Fulfillment Plans**:
+      - Team plans: Added "payment" field to enter payment amount
+      - Asset plans: Added "purchased value" field (shows when "New" is selected in Asset Purchase Status)
   - **Form Enhancements:**
     - Business Information: Logo upload with base64 storage and preview
     - Team Member: Designation changed to freeform text input (was dropdown)